 This may seem obvious, but it cannot be overstated.
 The better the price you get when you buy the property, the more money you will make when you go to sell.
 How can you accomplish this?
 Use social media to let your followers know that you’re looking to buy homes that have been neglected or that need major repairs.
 You want to stay away from anything too bad, such as homes with structural issues.
 You must find motivated sellers, short sales, or attend auctions.
-Another option is to go to homes that are neglected and offer them an amount high enough for them to sell.

 Do it yourself